Postdoctoral Scientists and Staff

 Jordan is broadly interested in how climate change will affect multi-trophic food webs in agroecosystems.
 He is exploring how drought affects niche overlap among arthropod predators, and how this overlap in turn influences top-down control of crop pests.
 Click here to learn more.

-Pedro is our amazing lab manager!
+Pedro is our amazing research professional!
 He is an expert in gut microbiomes, particularly those of ants, and other molecular techniques.
 He collaborates with many people in lab on their projects.

 Scott Clem

-Scott is broadly interested in ecology, behavior, conservation, and taxonomy of beneficial insects.
-His current project in the Snyder lab involves examining continental-scale population genomics of hover flies (Syrphidae).
-Click here to learn more
+Scott was interested in ecology, behavior, and taxonomy of beneficial insects.
+His project involved examining continental-scale population genomics of hover flies (Syrphidae). more

 Mike Crossley (2019-2021)